Skip to main content

 Also known as: standing up, losing your spine angle

-Loss of posture is any change in spine angle, knee flex, or forward bend from the address position during the swing, which shifts the swing's plane and low point away from where they were originally set.
+Loss of posture is any change in spine angle, knee flex, or forward bend from the address position during the swing.
+This shifts the swing's plane and low point away from where they were originally set.

 Loss of posture describes any deviation from the spine angle, forward bend, and knee flex a golfer establishes at address, occurring at some point during the backswing or downswing.
-Because the golf swing is built around a fixed set of angles at setup — the bend from the hips, the tilt of the spine, the flex in the knees — any meaningful change in those angles during the swing moves the swing plane, the arc's radius, and the low point away from where they were originally calibrated, making solid, repeatable contact considerably harder.
+Because the golf swing is built around a fixed set of angles at setup.
+This means the bend from the hips, the tilt of the spine, the flex in the knees.
+This means any meaningful change in those angles during the swing moves the swing plane, the arc's radius.
+The low point away from where they were originally calibrated.
+This makes solid, repeatable contact considerably harder.

-The most common form of loss of posture is standing up — straightening the knees and hips and raising the torso, particularly during the downswing.
-This is closely related to (and often occurs alongside) early extension, though loss of posture is the broader term, encompassing any postural change, including a golfer tilting further forward, losing knee flex, or altering their spine tilt in either direction, not only the forward-toward-the-ball push associated specifically with early extension.
+The most common form of loss of posture is standing up — straightening the knees and hips and raising the torso, especially during the downswing.
+This is closely related to (and often occurs alongside) early extension, though loss of posture is the broader term, encompassing any postural change, including a golfer tilting further forward, losing knee flex, or altering their spine tilt in either direction, not only the forward-toward-the-ball push associated in particular with early extension.

-Because the swing's low point and plane are set at address, standing up (or otherwise losing posture) during the downswing typically raises the low point, which is a common cause of thin and topped shots, or forces last-instant compensations with the hands and arms to try to reach a ball that the body has effectively moved away from.
-Golfers frequently lose posture because of fatigue late in a round, because they are swinging faster than their body control supports, or because a swing thought (such as "extend through the ball") is misapplied in a way that pulls them out of their original setup angles.
+Because the swing's low point and plane are set at address, standing up (or otherwise losing posture) during the downswing typically raises the low point.
+This is a common cause of thin and topped shots, or forces last-instant compensations with the hands and arms to try to reach a ball that the body has effectively moved away from.
+Golfers frequently lose posture.
+This is because of fatigue late in a round.
+This is.
+This is because they are swinging faster than their body control supports, or.
+This is because a swing thought (such as "extend through the ball") is misapplied in a way that pulls them out of their original setup angles.

 A golfer maintains good knee flex and forward bend at address but visibly straightens up during the downswing, raising the swing's low point and catching the ball thin as a result.